littlegod20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### 13-print_float

 Prints a number stored in the environment variable `NUM` with exactly two decimal places, followed by a newline.
 Uses `printf` with the format specifier `%.2f` to format the number to two decimal places.

+### 100-decimal_to_hexadecimal

+Converts a decimal number (base 10) stored in the environment variable `DECIMAL` to hexadecimal (base 16), followed by a newline.
+Uses `printf` with the format specifier `%x` to convert and display the number in lowercase hexadecimal format.